guillaumealgis/SimpleMDM-Swift/README.md

 ## Apps using SimpleMDM-Swift

 I'd love to hear what you have used SimpleMDM-Swift for, if you would like your app displayed here, please send a pull request!

-## Contributing

-If you wish to contribute to SimpleMDM-Swift please fork the repository and send a pull request.
-Contributions and feature requests are always welcome, please do not hesitate to raise an issue!

-Contributors and any people interacting on this project are expected to adhere to its code of conduct.
-See CODE\_OF\_CONDUCT.md for details.

 ## License